kontex-neuro/pythorvision/README.md

    ```

 This example script demonstrates how to:
-- Connect to the XDAQ server
+- Connect to the XDAQ ThorVision server
 - List available cameras and their capabilities
 - Start recording streams from up to 2 cameras
 - Record for a short period